 I realized my body was below me, and I vaguely

 to revive it.
-My main interest was
+My main interest was that I was

 this infinite moment had passed, there began

-and the doctors on Earth.
-Every
+and the doctors on earth.
+Every time the doctors

 back again by the angels.
 They held me by my

 feet, struggling to keep me from coming back.

 my body, sat up, screamed, and passed out."